Performing a Risk Analysis

 Risk analysis isn’t as cut and dry as one might think.
 By definition, risk analysis is the process of identifying and analyzing potential issues that could negatively impact key business initiatives or critical projects in order to help organizations avoid or mitigate those risks.
-However, in order to do this effectively, one must consider what risk actually entails.
+However, one must consider what risk entails to do this effectively.

 Let me quickly state that this is not something that only impacts organizations.
 These principles herein can be used in your own home as well.
 If you have an asset of any kind, considering possible risks to such assets can help you better protect them.

 That could be a lot of different things.
-Most will automatically assume that we are talking about equipment, goods or even cash.
-But doesn’t it also include things like phone numbers, jewelry, trade secrets, trademarks or even customer lists?
-Again, I want you to think about it in terms of “useful or valuable things”.
+Most will automatically assume we are talking about equipment, goods, or cash.
+But doesn’t it include phone numbers, jewelry, trade secrets, trademarks, or even customer lists?
+Again, I want you to think about it in terms of “useful or valuable things.”
 It could be anything for you.
-It could a car, a proprietary recipe, a server, an old baseball card your grandpa gave you or something sentimental that your child made for you.
+It could be a car, a proprietary recipe, a server, an old baseball card your grandpa gave you, or something sentimental that your child made for you.

 Begin by writing out your list of useful or valuable things.
-This could take a while for some of you but it’s definitely worth your time.
-Once you have a comprehensive list before you, now we have to figure out the “exposure”.
+This could take a while for some of you, but it’s definitely worth your time.
+Once you have a comprehensive list before you, we have to figure out the “exposure.”

 Exposure is the exploration of possibility.
-The goal here is to evaluate the potential for any damage, theft or destruction of the asset.
-But don’t stop there because it might even be any kind act that might cause harm to someone.
-An abstract example here might be in having the kids play outside in the backyard but you know that the awning is in bad shape and the potential for its collapse becomes greater with every gust of wind.
+The goal here is to evaluate the potential for any damage, theft, or destruction of the asset.
+But don’t stop there because it might even be any kind of activity that might cause harm to someone.
+An abstract example here might be having the kids play outside in the backyard, but you know that the awning is in bad shape and the potential for its collapse becomes greater with every gust of wind.
 If you know that the windy season is upon you, you could be looking at a lawsuit or even the death of a child if it’s not fixed properly.
-Or, another example might be in cash handling practices.
-If you’ve hired low-wage workers to handle your cash drops, and those workers are disgruntled because they haven’t received a raise in years; the odds of having a few dollars missing from time to time are elevated.
-These are just two of the endless possibilities and I provide them to help you think outside of the box.

 Something to note about exposure is that it can be hard to identify potential threats when we are unaware of a possibility or are naïve to certain threats.
-Don’t be the person that say “It won’t happen to me!”
-If that is your attitude, know that it can and if you’re not taking steps to protect it, it likely will.
+Don’t be the person that says, “It won’t happen to me!”
+If that is your attitude, know it can, and if you’re not taking steps to protect it, it likely will.

-A decent way to overcome this mindset is by examining the losses that others in the area or industry have had to deal with.
-For instance, if the frequency of garage break-ins has increased in the area in recent months but you’ve been lucky enough to not be hit yet, that doesn’t mean that you’re out of the woods.
+A decent way to overcome this mindset is by examining the losses others in the area or industry have had to deal with.
+For instance, if the frequency of garage break-ins has increased in the area in recent months, but you’ve been lucky enough not to be hit yet, that doesn’t mean you’re out of the woods.
 Instead, it likely means that you just haven’t been targeted yet.
 Or how about package thefts?
 This has become a big problem in recent years.
 Ask around and find out what those with similar situations or locations have had to deal with.

 I also want you to know that these are just examples.
 Understand that threats come in many different shapes and forms.
 Natural disasters are a threat.
-A tornado, hurricane, earthquake, winter storm, flood or even tidal waves can take everything you own and destroy it – if it’s not properly protected.
-Crime is, of course, an easy threat to consider because theft, arson, fraud, shoplifting, embezzlement, murder and so on are seemingly daily occurrences anymore.
-But what about things like fires, industrial disasters, power outages, riots, active shooters or even terrorism?
+A tornado, hurricane, earthquake, winter storm, flood, or even tidal wave can take everything you own and destroy it – if it’s not properly protected.
+Crime is, of course, an easy threat to consider because theft, arson, fraud, shoplifting, embezzlement, murder, and so on are seemingly daily occurrences anymore.
+But what about fires, industrial disasters, power outages, riots, active shooters, or even terrorism?
 Couldn’t these impact or destroy something you deem valuable?
-Or better yet, what about hard drive or server crashes, hackers, data corruption?
-And if you want to really get into the weeds, what about something as simple as someone eavesdropping on a conversation as you talk about something important?
-These are all potential threats that you must consider in regard to protecting your valuable things.
+Or better yet, what about hard drive or server crashes, hackers, and data corruption?
+And if you want to get into the weeds, what about something as simple as someone eavesdropping on a conversation as you talk about something important?
+These are all potential threats you must consider in protecting your valuable things.

 Of course, none of this factors in the idea that many often put themselves and their valuables at risk by doing something as simple as posting their habits on social media.
-A while back, I wrote an article talking about the dangers of social media posts and I would encourage you to read it because it may provide some insight into your risk analysis.
-At the very least, it will provide some needed attention to the things that you do that could potentially put you or your valuables at risk.
-In my opinion, the more comprehensive your analysis is, the better chance you have of achieving a decent level of security.
+A while back, I wrote an article about the dangers of social media posts, and I would encourage you to read it because it may provide some insight into your risk analysis.
+At the very least, it will provide some needed attention to the things you do that could potentially put you or your valuables at risk.
+In my opinion, the more comprehensive your analysis is the better your chance of achieving a decent level of security.

-So let’s say you’ve written your list and have identified the slew of potential threats.
+So let’s say you’ve written your list and identified several potential threats.
 Now what?
 Well, now you can take steps to mitigate the threats.
-Know that there is no such thing as “total protection” but there are plenty of ways to mitigate potential risks.
+Know that there is no such thing as “total protection,” but there are plenty of ways to mitigate potential risks.
 Solutions might include something as simple as upping your insurance, fixing potential hazards, using better or different locks, hiding things, constructing barriers such as higher walls, fortifying doors, locking certain items into a fire-proof safe, keeping valuables out of your car or even having sensitive conversations behind closed doors without your phones.